How to Write a Follow Up Email After an Interview (Short, Specific, Confident)

 Why most follow-up emails fail

 A good follow-up is short, references something specific from the interview, and restates your interest without sounding like you're begging.
 That's it.
+That's the whole job.

 When to send it